I chose Microblading to simplify my morning routine. And to have awesome brows that don’t wash off!

 There are cases when microblading stays for years but fades into an orange or grayish tone.
 The fading depends on many factors, primarily body chemistry, but also due to skin type, red undertones, the pressure on the blade, and the formula and color of the pigments used during the treatment.

 Image source: Instagram @bea_pmu_correct

 Does Microblading Fade the Same as Brow Tattoo?

-If you wonder is microblading permanent like a brow tattoo, the answer is NO. With the traditional eyebrow tattoo, the pigment goes much deeper under the skin, and it’s more concentrated, so it lasts forever, but usually changes color over time.
+If you wonder is microblading permanent like a brow tattoo, the answer is NO. With the traditional eyebrow tattoo, the ink goes a bit deeper under the skin, and it’s more concentrated, so it lasts forever, but usually changes color over time.

-A brow tattoo usually gets some blueish or orange tone, which really looks unattractive.
-Microblading fades much more natural but can be persistent if some scarring occurred during the treatment and the pigment was deposited too deep under the skin.
+A brow tattoo usually gets some blueish or orange tone, which looks really unattractive.
+Microblading fades much more naturally but can be persistent if some scarring occurred during the treatment and the pigment was deposited too deep under the skin.
 Or, it contains some component your body can’t break down.

 If you want to have perfect brows for as long as possible, here are some tips:

 - Follow the aftercare routine

 - Avoid spending too much time in the water

 - Avoid spending too much time in the sun